A/B testing can be as simple as reciting the alphabet.

 For example, in one ConversionXL experiment, they saw the following results two days after launching the test.

-The first variation was losing to the control version of the page by 89%, with a 0% chance of beating the original.
+The first variation was losing to the control version of the page by 89 percent, with a 0 percent chance of beating the original.

 This was based on a sample size of just over 200 people, which some site owners might consider a large sample.
 And if ConversionXL had been satisfied with that number, these results would have indicated that they should scrap the variant and stick with the original.

-But 10 days later, with an additional thousand users in the sample, that variation was winning with 95% confidence.
+But 10 days later, with an additional thousand visitors in the sample, that variation was winning with 95 percent confidence.

-Of course, not all of your tests will show such drastic changes after the first few users.
+Of course, not all of your tests will show such drastic changes after the first few visitors.